 We also recognize that practicing family doctors have families, communities, and areas of interest outside of medicine.
 Whenever possible, we work with our residents on creating schedules that accommodate everything from new babies to participation in the Ultimate Frisbee world championships.

 There are also numerous provisions for wellness within our curriculum.
-Two third-year residents serve as "wellness chiefs," planning educational sessions and activities focused on encouraging well-being among their peers and teaching skills for good health in life and practice.
+One third-year resident serves as "wellness chief," planning educational sessions and activities focused on encouraging well-being among their peers and teaching skills for good health in life and practice.
 The wellness chiefs and our behavioral scientists work together on integrating wellness into the educational process, including: